 The majority of students who attend colleges in America have jobs which earn some part of the money they need to attend college.
 At KSC most of our students hold such jobs on and off the campus.
 Those who are interested in a job should place their names on file in the placement office and should also use their own initiative in trying to find jobs.
-The bureau lists any jobs which are reported there, but many jobs are filled by people who seek them personally.
+The bureau lists any jobs which are reported there, but many jobs are filled by people of the poor of the process of the proce jobs are filled by people who seek them personally.